cdemko-fsecure/prowler-multiaccount/README.md

 * A sample EventBridge event on a cron-job to automatically run the Lambda every day

 In its current form, Prowler will send its findings into SecurityHub in the account that's being scanned.
-This would require some additional configuration in those accounts that's not covered by this repo.
+This requires some additional configuration in those accounts that's not covered by this repo.
 For more information, see here: https://github.com/toniblyx/prowler#security-hub-integration